message/iata/MH.md

-Published 29.07.2021
+Published 06.09.2021
-Passengers are not allowed to enter.
+Until 30 September 2021, passengers are not allowed to enter.